ChetanGade98/vcspractical1/README.md

 Drag and drop items (user stories, tasks) into the sprint.

 When ready, click Start Sprint to begin the sprint.

-    Close the sprint and move incomplete tasks to the next sprint:

 Go to Active Sprint and click on Complete Sprint.

 Jira will ask if you want to move incomplete issues to the next sprint.
 Confirm this option, and any remaining issues will be carried over.